Meet the Team

 Loction: Gillet Hall, Room 417B

 Marilyn Aguirre-Molina is a professor of public health at Lehman College and the CUNY Graduate Center.
-She teaches in the M.P.H. and Ph.D. programs).
+She teaches in the M.P.H. and Ph.D. programs.
 In addition to her teaching responsibilities, she is the founding director of the CUNY Institute for Health Equity, and the deputy executive of the Office of Health Sciences Doctoral Programs.
 She joined CUNY after several years as professor of population and family health at the Mailman School of Public Health at Columbia University.
 Prior to joining the Columbia faculty, she served as the executive vice president of the California Endowment and as a senior program officer at The Robert Wood Johnson Foundation.
-Preceding her work within philanthropy, she was an associate professor in the UMDNJ-Robert Wood Johnson Medical School, Department of Environmental and Community Medicine.
-In this capacity she taught within the MD/MPH program and engaged in applied community-based public health research that focused on ethnic/racial communities.
+Preceding her philanthropic work, she was an associate professor in the UMDNJ-Robert Wood Johnson Medical School, Department of Environmental and Community Medicine.
+In this capacity she taught within the M.D./M.P.H. program and engaged in applied community-based public health research that focused on ethnic/racial communities.

 Aguirre-Molina is a native New Yorker.
 She received a Bachelor of Science degree (cum laude) in health sciences from Hunter College.
 In addition, she received an academic tuition scholarship to attend Columbia University where she received a Master of Science degree in Community Public Health and a Doctorate in Health Education and Administration.